Report of First Virtual Irish Neurological Association Meeting

 Second prize was awarded to Dr. Damien Ferguson

-- The Hugh Staunton Prize for best intern or medical student presentation was awarded to Dr. Ciara Hunt
+- The Hugh Staunton Prize for best intern or medical student presentation was awarded to Ms. Ciara Hunt

 Second prize was awarded to Dr. Josephine Hebert

 At the conclusion of the meeting Prof. Lynch thanked all presenters, mentors, chairpersons and judges for their contributions to the success of the 2020 Irish Neurological Association Meeting.
 Attendance online at the meeting was in excess of 250 people, far in excess of the usual in person attendance.
 Although organisation of this, the first virtual meeting, was challenging as are all first endeavours, the rewards more than justified the decision to present the meeting online.

 The 2021 Irish Neurological Association Meeting form and President will be decided in January 2021.